| || |

-Dr. Julie Cantrell is a staff physician at The McConnell Center working in the Medical Weight Treatment Program, the Cardiac Rehab Program, the Anticoagulation Clinic and the Cardiometabolic Clinic.
-She is board-certified in family medicine.
-Dr. Cantrell attended The Ohio State University College of Medicine and completed her internship and residency in family medicine at Riverside Methodist Hospital.
+Dr. Julie Cantrell attended The Ohio State University College of Medicine and completed her internship and residency in family medicine at OhioHealth Riverside Methodist Hospital.
+She is board-certified in family medicine and obesity medicine.

 Jason P. Dapore, DO

 Dr. Jason Dapore received his medical degree from Ohio University College of Osteopathic Medicine.
-While serving as chief resident for OhioHealths Doctors Hospital Family Practice program, Dr. Dapore received the 2004 Pfizer Outstanding Resident of the Year Award chosen nationally by the American Osteopathic Foundation.
+While serving as chief resident for OhioHealth Doctors Hospital Family Practice program, Dr. Dapore received the 2004 Pfizer Outstanding Resident of the Year Award chosen nationally by the American Osteopathic Foundation.

 Dr. Dapore completed his Primary Care Sports Medicine Fellowship at The Ohio State University in 2005 and currently serves as a team physician for the Columbus Blue Jackets.
-His practice is dedicated to non-operativecomprehensive musculoskeletal care from acute sports injuries to chronic pain.
+His practice is dedicated to non-operative comprehensive musculoskeletal care from acute sports injuries to chronic pain.